JoeyChords/send-email-by-api-to-keep-account-active/README.md

 # SendEmailByApiToKeepAccountActive

-Sends a daily email using a seldom-used API key for the purpose of keeping a free Sendgrid account active.
+Sends a daily email using a seldom-used API key for the purpose of keeping a free Resend account active.

 ## Setup